tinymce/tinymce-docs/plugins/charmap.md

 ### `charmap`

-With this option it is possible to fully override default character map.
-Option can be array or a function that returns an array in the above mentioned format.
+With this option it is possible to fully override the default character map.
+This can be an array or a function that returns an array in the above mentioned format.

 **Type:** `Array`, `Function`